ZainabNoushab/ML_Projects/README.md

-# 🤖 Machine Learning Projects by Zainab Noushab
+# 🤖 Machine Learning Projects

 A growing collection of machine learning projects applying real-world data to solve business and analytical problems.